dieghernan/dieghernan.github.io/collections/_posts/2022-05-01-Unknown-pleasures-R.md

 Redondo](https://danielredondo.com/blog/2020-01-25-joy_division/) (Spanish) and
 [Travis M.
 White](https://cartographicperspectives.org/index.php/journal/article/view/1536/1726).
-However, they both use QGIS, while on this post I would work completely on **R**.
+However, they both use QGIS, while in this post I work completely in **R**.

 Some initial considerations we may need to bear in mind: